ajspadial/hoos/_drafts/actionable-dmps.md

 ref: actionable-dmps
 ---

-Those are my notes during the LEARN 5th workshop at Barcelona.
+Those are some of my notes during the [LEARN 5th workshop at Barcelona](http://learn-rdm.eu/en/workshops/5th-learn-workshop/).
 Some of them are more valuable for my PhD, while other are oriented to my day-job on research data management.
 Both are so closely related that it'd make no sense to keep separate notes for them.

-**xyz abc** from (Science Europe)[http://scienceeurope.org] briefly talked about machine actionable data management plans.
+**Marie Timmermann** from (Science Europe)[http://scienceeurope.org] briefly talked about machine actionable data management plans.
 She did it so briefly, that I only realized she did so after Daniel Mietchen remarked it later in his talk.

-However, xyz talked more in detail about other new (for me) topic: **Domain Data Protocols**.
-DDPs takes further the idea of disciplinary standards interoperability, being a kind of set of best practices for any given domain.
-In some sense they're something like a Research Data Management Policy for disciplines.
+However, Marie introduced a very interesting (for me) topic in her talk: **Domain Data Protocols**.
+DDPs take the idea of disciplinary standards interoperability further, being a kind of set of best practices for any given domain.
+In some sense, they're something like a Research Data Management Policy for disciplines.

 This is a very powerful idea, generalizing standards from data, schemas and metadata to full